Richard R Johnson

 Introduction to the discipline of history for new or prospective majors.
 Emphasizes the basic skills of reading, analysis, and communication (both verbal and written) that are central to the historian's craft.
 Each seminar discusses a different subject or problem.

-HIST 388 is designed as an intensive introduction to the study of history for students who have recently declared their intent to be history majors.
+What students can expect to learn from the course.
+HST 388 is designed as an intensive introduction to the study of history for students who have recently declared their intent to be history majors.
 Students will receive a training in several of the basic techniques of historical analysis.
-Among these will be the assessment and use of source materials; an understanding of how historians work by means of reading and discussing a selection of assigned readings and the writing of a comparative book analysis; and the opportunity for students to plan, research, and write their own historical essays, all in close collaboration with the teacher and other students in a seminar-style class.
-It is expected that the skills of research and of oral and written analysis that are fostered by the class will contribute significantly to the students' subsequent success as history majors.
-In addition, students will be expected to consider and plan their future course of study as history majors.
-Each 388 centers on a different historical problem: this one focuses on the causes,nature and consequences of the American Revolution.
-Among the topics covered will be the role of print culture in the coming of the Revolution, the nature of the Revolutionary war, its political settlements, and the costs and consequences the Revolution of differing groups within American society.
+Among these will be the discovery, assessment, and use of source materials; an understanding of how historians work by means of reading and discussing a selection of assigned readings capped by the writing of a comparative book analysis; and the opportunity for students to plan, research, and write their own historical essays, all in close collaboration with the teacher and other students in a seminar-style class format.
+The skills of research and of oral and written analysis that are fostered by the class are expected to contribute significantly to the students' subsequent success as history majors.
+Each 388 centers on a different historical problem: this one takes as its subject Comparative Empires in Early Modern North America, ranging from the Aztec and Iroquois confederacies encountered by arriving Europeans to the Spanish, French, Dutch, English and eventually American empires created by 1800.
+It places a special emphasis on learning the value of a comparative approach to historical study.

 Student learning goals

-See description of course coverage and its various learning goals outlined above
+See description of the course's coverage and its various learning goals outlined above

 General method of instruction